 - At the bottom of the column, a water seal is provided to prevent the leakage of air.

 - A lever arrangement is provided which consists of two vessels.
-One at top of the column to drain and other at bottom of the column to collect operating holdup.
-Here both the vessels move simultaneously cutting of inlet water and facilitating the collection of operating holdup in the bottom vessel.
+One at the top of the column to drain and the other at the bottom of the column to collect operating holdup.
+Here both the vessels move simultaneously cutting off inlet water and facilitating the collection of operating holdup in the bottom vessel.

-- Packing material is Raschig ring of Outer dia 12 mm and Inner dia of 6 mm.
+- The packing material is a Raschig ring of Outer dia 12 mm and Inner dia of 6 mm.

 Measurement of the Operating liquid holdup

-The different sets of packings of series of runs were made in the similar fashion with an without air flows with increasing water rates.
+The different sets of packings of a series of runs were made in a similar fashion with and without air flows with increasing water rates.
 The water flow rate ranged from 30000 to 110000 Kg/hrm2.
-Lower than 30000 Kg/hrm2 water rate was not employed as it was felt that good liquid distribution could not be ensured at lower rates.
+A lower than 30000 Kg/hrm2 water rate was not employed as it was felt that good liquid distribution could not be ensured at lower rates.

 Π (Dt)2 Area of packed column =